Javadyakuza/TIP3-Docs/Deployments/Internal/Burn.md

       Using burnByRoot function
     */

-    oldBal = (await getWalletData(multiWalletContract, tokenRootContract.address)).balance;
+    // Fetching the balance before utilizing the burnByRoot function oldBal = (await getWalletData(multiWalletContract, tokenRootContract.address)).balance;

-    const burnByRootAmount: number = 5 * 10 ** decimals;
+    // Defining the burn amount to be used when calling the burnByRoot function const burnByRootAmount: number = 5 * 10 ** decimals;

-    if (oldBal < burnByRootAmount) {
+    // Checking iof the user has enough tokens to burn if (oldBal < burnByRootAmount) {
       throw new Error('Low balance !');
     }

     // burning tokens from a token wallet by calling the burn method const { transaction: burnByRootRes } = await tokenRootContract.methods .burnTokens({